Turbulence modulation in liquid-liquid two-phase Taylor-Couette turbulence: Mean streamwise velocity profiles

 \section{Mean streamwise velocity profiles}

 In figure~\ref{fig:u+}, we plot the mean azimuthal velocity profiles normalized by the frictional velocity, $u^+=(u_i-\langle u_{\theta} \rangle)/u_\tau$, versus the wall distance $y^+=(r-r_i)/\delta_{v}$.
-Given the differences in fluid properties in the cases with light droplets and low-viscosity light droplets and uneven distribution of the droplets, it is difficult to obtain proper density and viscosity to calculate friction velocity $u_\tau=\sqrt{\tau_{w}/\rho}$ and viscous length scale $\delta_\nu = \nu/u_\tau$, where $\tau_{w}$ represents the shear stress at the inner cylinder.
+Given the differences in fluid properties in the cases with light droplets and low-viscosity light droplets and uneven distribution of the droplets, it is difficult to obtain proper density and viscosity to calculate friction velocity $u_\tau$ and viscous length scale $\delta_\nu$.
 Different choices of equivalent density and equivalent viscosity will cause differences in results.
-For ease of analysis, we have taken the density and viscosity of the single-phase case to calculate $u^+$ and $y^+$ for the different cases as shown in figure~\ref{fig:u+}.
-For the single phase case, $u^+$ follows the linear relation $u^+=y^+$ well in the viscous sublayer ($y^+<5$). $u^+$ at $y^+>20$ does not exhibit a clear logarithmic shape due to the small $Re$ in this study \citep{huisman2013logarithmic}.
-For the cases with neutral droplets and low-viscosity droplets, $u^+$ shifts slightly downward.
-The downward shift is observed not only in the buffer layer and above, but also in the viscous sublayer, which has also been observed in the case of drag enhancement caused by rough wall~\citep{xu2023direct}.
-The downward shift can be interpreted as a thinning of the boundary layer.
-For the case with light droplets, $u^+$ follows the linear relation $u^+=y^+$ in the viscous sublayer, while shifting slightly upwards in the buffer layer and above, consistent with the case of drag reduction caused by polymer~\citep{li2006influence}.
+For ease of analysis, we have taken the density and viscosity of the continuous phase to calculate the friction velocity and viscous length scale, i.e., $u_\tau=\sqrt{\tau_{i}/\rho_f}$ and $\delta_\nu = \nu_f/u_\tau$.
+The shear stress at the inner cylinder is obtained by $\tau_{i} = \left \langle \mu r_i \partial _r \omega \right \rangle$ for different cases, where $\mu$ is the dynamic viscosity of the combined phase.
+For the single phase case, $u^+$ follows the linear relation $u^+=y^+$ well in the viscous sublayer ($y^+<5$). $u^+$ at $y^+>30$ does not exhibit a clear logarithmic shape due to the small $Re$ in this study \citep{huisman2013logarithmic}.
+Moreover, the velocity profile shows an obvious discrepancy from the classical logarithmic law profile with the typical values $\kappa=0.4$ and $B=5.2$, which is because the boundary layer is not yet fully developed and the zero pressure gradient boundary layer is not satisfied in the Taylor-Couette flow~\citep{ostilla2014boundary}.
+For the cases with neutral droplets and low-viscosity droplets, $u^+$ shifts slightly downward in the buffer layer and above, which has also been observed in the case of drag enhancement caused by ﬁnite-size particles in plane-Couette ﬂow~\citep{wang_jiang_sun_2023}.
+The downward shift can be interpreted as a thinning of the buffer layer.
+Differently, $u^+$ shifts slightly upwards in the buffer layer and above for the case with light droplets, which is consistent with the case of drag reduction caused by the polymer in turbulent channel flow~\citep{li2006influence}.
 The upward shift can be interpreted as a thickening of the buffer layer.
 For the case with low-viscosity light droplets, $u^+$ shifts upward again due to their stronger drag reduction effect than that of the light droplets.
 In addition, due to the effect of the low viscosity of the droplets within the viscous sublayer, $u^+=y^+$ is not valid anymore.